Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs/quickstarts/weaviate-on-spcs.md

 ### 4. Build the Docker images

-Exit the `snowsql` client, then build the Docker images in your local shell.
-There are three images.
+Build the Docker images in your local shell.
+There are three images:

 - The Weaviate image runs the database.
 - The `text2vec` image lets you process data without leaving Snowpark.
 - The Jupyter image lets you store your notebooks.

 The Docker files are in [this repo](../dockerfiles).
 You don't need to modify them to run this sample instance.
 If you need to use non-standard ports or make other changes for your deployment, edit the Dockerfiles before you create the containers.
+You can run these commands from the root directory of this repository.

 ```bash
 docker build --rm --platform linux/amd64 -t weaviate ./dockerfiles/weaviate